-Admissions Requirements for the Bachelors in Nursing Program
+Admissions Requirements for the RN-BSN Program

-In addition to the general Beal University admissions requirements found above, the Bachelor's Degree in Nursing requires:
+In addition to the general Beal University admissions requirements found above, the RN-BSN requires:

 - 1. A confirmed associate degree in Nursing: - a.
 Degree must be completed at an accredited institution recognized by the U.S. Department of Education and confirmed with official transcripts in English. - 2.
 Submit evidence of an unencumbered nursing license.
 Graduates of Beal University's Associate of Applied Science in Nursing are exempt from this requirement at the beginning of the program, however, must have in place prior to the beginning of the second module.